-DLL RESET is defined by MR0[8] (see Figure 50 (page 144)).
+DLL RESET is defined by MR0[8] (see Figure 49 (page 136)).
 Programming MR0[8] to 1 activates the DLL RESET function.
 MR0[8] is self-clearing, meaning it returns to a value of 0 after the DLL RESET function has been initiated.

-Anytime the DLL RESET function is initiated, CKE must be HIGH and the clock held stable for 512 (IDLLK) clock cycles before a READ command can be issued.
+Anytime the DLL RESET function is initiated, CKE must be HIGH and the clock held stable for 512 (^tDLLK) clock cycles before a READ command can be issued.
 This is to allow time for the internal clock to be synchronized with the external clock.
-Failing to wait for synchronization to occur may result in invalid output timing specifications, such as ^tDQSCK timings.
+Failing to wait for synchronization can result in invalid output timing specifications, such as ^tDQSCK timings.